BoranCanOzel/VidExplore-Your-Dynamic-Video-Library/README.md

 - 📂 **Automatic Directory Scanning**: VidExplore scans folders in the same directory, identifying video files and their corresponding text files for descriptions.
 - ▶️ **Dynamic Video Player**: Easily navigate through videos with a sleek player that supports descriptions and download options.
+- ⬇️ **Download Button**: Download your videos directly from the player.
 - 📱 **Responsive Design**: Fully responsive layout ensuring optimal viewing experience on any device.
 - 🖥️ **User-Friendly Interface**: Simple and elegant UI that makes browsing and watching videos a breeze.